Wouter-VDP/nuecc_python/README.md

 | nue_WireModScaleYZ.root   | nu_WireModScaleYZ.root   | ccpi0_WireModScaleYZ.root   | ncpi0_WireModScaleYZ.root   |

 These sameples are only necessary to include detector variations in the error bars on the data-to-simulation comparison plots ([see later](#datamc)).

+The sideband folder and the fake folder are containing ROOT *NTuples* that can be swapped in the plotting framweork with the `beam_on.root` sample.
+For example, in the folder sideband, there can be a single ROOT file named `beam_sideband.root` containing the sideband information of different runs.
+It is also possible to split the ROOT files by runs in subfolders as before, which is done for the fake data studies (see `/uboone/data/users/wvdp/searchingfornues/July2020/fake/`).

 ### Processing the *NTuples* to python style objects.